Skip to content

 Last day to begin court proceedings using an existing Section 21 notice.

-New Eviction Grounds (Section 8)
+New eviction grounds (Section 8)

 With Section 21 abolished, landlords must use one of these valid grounds to evict you.
+They have to prove the ground in court if you don't leave.

-Mandatory Grounds (Court must grant)
+Mandatory grounds (court must grant)

-• Ground 6: Major redevelopment required
+• Ground 6: Major redevelopment required (4 months' notice)

-Discretionary Grounds (Court decides)
+Discretionary grounds (court decides)

-• Ground 10: Some rent arrears
+• Ground 10: Any amount of rent arrears

-• Ground 12: Breach of tenancy terms
+• Ground 12: Breach of tenancy terms (other than rent)

-• Ground 14: Antisocial behaviour
+• Ground 14: Antisocial behaviour (immediate proceedings allowed)

 • Ground 17: False statement to obtain tenancy